 In order to make the event something that might be entertaining to read, I try to add a fantastic element that wasn’t there in real life.

 When you are stuck, try taking a real life event and adding an element of the fantastic to it.
-Sometimes that is all you will need to get your juices flowing again.
+These writing exercises can really get your juices flowing.

 The holidays might be exciting, busy, and a little bit crazy.
 But you don’t have to lose a month of writing.
 Your holiday writing might just look a little different, and that’s okay.